nehanazima/smart-finance-assistant/README.md

 - **Documentation**: [DeepWiki Guide](https://deepwiki.com/michael-borck/hands-on-ai)
 - **For AI Assistants**: Share [this LLM context file](https://github.com/michael-borck/hands-on-ai/blob/main/LLM.txt) with ChatGPT/Claude/Copilot for better code suggestions

----

-## 💡 Tips
-- Keep your commits small and descriptive.
-- Use AI as a coding partner, not a crutch.
-- Remember: **undocumented AI use = misconduct**.

-Good luck, and have fun building your Finance Assistant! 🎉

----

 ## 📜 License